sundarnagarajan/googlevoice-appliance/README.md

 I found this [excellent HOWTO](https://community.freepbx.org/t/how-to-guide-for-google-voice-with-freepbx-14-asterisk-gvsip-ubuntu-18-04/50933/1) for compiling and installing asterisk with patches from @naf419 and installing and configuring Google Voice trunks using FreePBX.
 I initially tried this in an AMD64 Ubuntu Bionic VirtualBox VM, and found it worked.

 I found [How-To: Ubuntu Server 18.04.01 (Bionic Beaver) on the Raspberry Pi 3 B+](https://www.invik.xyz/linux/Ubuntu-Server-18-04-1-RasPi3Bp/) and managed to follow it to get Ubuntu 18.04 Bionic on my Raspberry Pi 3 Model B+.
-I then a[[lied the HOWTO above to get asterisk compiled and working with Google Voice
+I then a[used the HOWTO above](https://community.freepbx.org/t/how-to-guide-for-google-voice-with-freepbx-14-asterisk-gvsip-ubuntu-18-04/50933/1) to get asterisk compiled and working with Google Voice

 I wanted to automate most of the steps, so that I could perform them multiple times.
 One thing led to the next, and the result is this repository, which I hope will be useful to people with similar needs to mine.

+## Getting started
+### Installation
+There is no installation.
+Just clone the repo, and use the scripts under the [scripts](/scripts) directory.
+### Steps